markguinn/silverstripe-cloudassets/README.md

 Scenarios Where This Won't Work
 -------------------------------
-- Modules or other contexts where files are accessed directly
 - Hosting with no writable storage.
 The assets folder does not need to be permanent but it does need to be used.
-Session permanence should be enough, though maybe not ideal.
+Per-request permanence should be enough, though maybe not ideal.

 Developer(s)